rcdelacruz/prs-prod-workplan/docs/docs/database/timescaledb.md

     spcname as tablespace_name,
     pg_size_pretty(pg_tablespace_size(spcname)) as size,
     CASE
-        WHEN spcname = 'ssd_hot' THEN 'SSD Storage' WHEN spcname = 'hdd_cold' THEN 'HDD Storage' ELSE 'Default'
+        WHEN spcname = 'pg_default' THEN 'HDD Storage' WHEN spcname = 'pg_default' THEN 'HDD Storage' ELSE 'Default'
     END as storage_type
 FROM pg_tablespace;